 - e.
 Full signatures and full names to be kept as a record to allow for easy traceability at a later date should the need arise.
 Details of signatures are on the inside page of the controlled drugs register book. - f.
-For once monthly rechecking of CDs held in Surgery to be carried out by the Registered School Nurse and a senior member of the Boarding Houseparent. - g.
+For once monthly rechecking of CDs held in Surgery to be carried out by the Registered School Nurse and the Boarding houseparents. - g.
 Records to be stored until the children involved are 25 years old. - h.
 For any loss of medication to be reported using a formal report and for School Nurse, GP, Head Teacher, Parents and Head of Boarding to be contacted ASAP.